-- Promote equality of opportunity between disabled people and other people. - Eliminate discrimination that is unlawful under the Disability Discrimination Act (1995). - Eliminate disability related harassment. - Promote positive attitudes towards disabled people. - Encourage participation of disabled people in public life. - Take steps to meet disabled people's needs, even if this requires more favourable treatment. - Monitor staff and learners by disability. - Have a Disability Equality Scheme.
+- Promote equality of opportunity between disabled people and other people. - Eliminate discrimination that is unlawful under the Disability Discrimination Act (2010). - Eliminate disability related harassment. - Promote positive attitudes towards disabled people. - Encourage participation of disabled people in public life. - Take steps to meet disabled people's needs, even if this requires more favourable treatment. - Monitor staff and learners by disability.

-We plan to increase access to education for disabled pupils by:
+We will maintain full access to education for disabled pupils by:

-- Increasing the extent to which disabled learners can participate in the school curriculum. - Increasing the inclusion of positive images of disabled people across the curriculum. - Improving the environment of the school to increase the extent to which disabled learners can take advantage of education and associated services. - Improving the delivery of information to disabled learners, to the standard of which is provided in writing for learners who are not disabled.
+- Ensuring full appropriate access for disabled learners to participate in the school curriculum. - Increasing the inclusion of positive images of disabled people across the curriculum. - Improving the environment of the school to increase the extent to which disabled learners can take advantage of education and associated services. - Improving the delivery of information to disabled learners, to the standard of which is provided in writing for learners who are not disabled.